jeorgen/chromanode-regtest-backend/README.md

 The chromanode server is currently cloned from the develop branch of https://github.com/chromaway/chromanode/

 and will appear as "chromanode" inside the directory where this README file is.
 It gets installed as a git submodule.

-enter the directory and type:
+So you need to do:7

+    git submodule init
-    git checkout regtest
+    git submodule update

-The chromanode repository https://github.com/jeorgen/chromanode-regtest-test has some patches for working with bitcoind in regtest mode.

 Install the dependencies for chromanode with: